TawannaWillis/osticket-prereqs/README.md

 Congratulations—osTicket is now installed!
 But before you start using it, we need to do a little cleanup.
 First, go to "C:\inetpub\wwwroot\osTicket" and delete the setup folder.
 Then, head back to "C:\inetpub\wwwroot\osTicket\include" and adjust the permissions on the "ost-config.php" file.
 It’s time to tighten things up: remove the full access permissions for "Everyone" and switch it to "Read" only.
 This will keep your setup secure as you start using osTicket.

 <h1> Key Takeaaways</h1>

+osTicket is up and running, ready for action!
+I set it up to get hands-on experience with how ticketing systems work and how to resolve tickets efficiently.
+In IT Support, teamwork is key, especially when it comes to solving IT issues through a ticketing system.
+This lab was my way of building a ticketing system from scratch, laying the foundation for the kind of work I’ll be doing in the future.